NIVANorge/Mobius2/docs/mobius2docs/composition.md

 ---
 layout: default
-title: Model composition and compilation
+title: Model composition
 parent: Model language
 nav_order: 3
 ---

-# Model composition and compilation
+# Model composition

 This document will explain some more advanced concepts about how a declared model is put together to a runnable program.